sujaybn/C3PO/README.md

 ## Introduction

-As a scientist at ISRO, your task is to develop a program that translates commands into instructions understood by Chandrayaan 3.
+As a scientist at ISRO, the task is to develop a program that translates commands into instructions understood by Chandrayaan 3.
 The spacecraft navigates using galactic coordinates (x, y, z) and follows specific commands to move and rotate.

 ## Coordinates and Directions